Last Updated: October 1, 2020

 You may access or request correction of the personal information that we hold about you by contacting us.
 There are some circumstances in which we are not required to give you access to your personal information.

-If you are an individual based in or a resident of the European Union or the United Kingdom, or a person to whom EU GDPR applies, there are additional rights available to you.
+If you are an individual based in or a resident of the European Union, United Kingdom, or Brazil, or a person to whom the GDPR, UK Data Protection Act or LGPD applies, there are additional rights available to you.
 Subject to certain exemptions, and in some cases dependent upon the processing activity we are undertaking, you have certain rights in relation to your personal information.
-Click on the links below to learn more about each right you may have:

 - To access personal information;